pdf-raku/PDF-raku/README.md

 ```
 That's the document information entry, commonly used to store basic meta-data about the document.

-PDF Tools has conveniantly fetched indirect object 1 from the PDF, when we dereferenced this entry.
+(PDF Tools has conveniantly fetched indirect object 1 from the PDF, when we dereferenced this entry).
 ```
 > $doc<Root>
 Outlines => ind-ref => [3 0], Pages => ind-ref => [4 0], Type => Catalog